Otman-BEH/Flowbench/README.md

 The GUI does not know when the microcontroller has finished executing a sequence. `_seq_done()` exists in the code but is never called because the PC has no feedback from the ESP32.
 This will be fixed when the ESP32 code is written

 ### Time steps are not constant time apart
 Time steps have approximately a variance of up to 40ms.
-This is because the sampling and timing is still happening in Python with the sample random data and should be fixed when moved to microcontroller with hardware timers, a similar approach to the valve sequence compiling logic so that the data is accurately and precisely measured at the right time nad sent a bit after as that is not as important.
+This is because the sampling and timing is still happening in Python with the sample random data and should be fixed when moved to microcontroller with hardware timers, a similar approach to the valve sequence compiling logic so that the data is accurately and precisely measured at the right time and sent a bit after as that is not as important.

 ## Fixed issues
 ### Valve timing Logic